MLHale/nebraska-gencyber-modules/phishing/url-analysis.md

 ## Cybersecurity Commonsense
 [Source: DHS Stop.
 Think.
 Connect.
 [Campaign](https://www.stopthinkconnect.org/tips-advice/general-tips-and-advice)]

 * __Protect your $$:__ When banking and shopping, check to be sure the site is security enabled.
-Look for web addresses with `https://`, which means the site takes extra measures to help secure your information. `http://` is not secure.
+Look for web addresses with `https://`, which means the site takes extra measures to help secure your information. `http://` is not secure for the communication of private/sensitive information.

 * __When in doubt, throw it out:__ Links in emails, social media posts and online advertising are often how cybercriminals try to steal your personal information.
 Even if you know the source, if something looks suspicious, delete it.